12 Jan 2014 on web and iot

 - grunt

-With the command tmuxinator blog, a tmux session will be started that will look like this:
+, a tmux session will be started that will look like this:

 And that's all!
-With these 2 simple files, now whenever we trigger the command blog all the project related elements will open up within seconds!
+With these 2 simple files, now whenever we trigger the command blog

 Another example

-The blog command is pretty simple, so I thought of giving another example for a project called todo.
-This project consists of full stack development with frontend and backend.
+command is pretty simple, so I thought of giving another example for a project called todo

-Here's the content of the bash script todo:
+Here's the content of the bash script todo

 #!/bin/bash